TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-There is a website in the port 80, but if we try to list it, we have a `403 forbidden` status code:
+There is a website running on the port 80, but attempting to access it returns a `403 forbidden` status code:

 <br />